mateuszjurewicz/notes_public/notes/English Vocabulary.md

 anatomical term for the taint
 - `penury`
 extreme poverty or being extremely frugal.
+- `play hooky` (inf. hookie)
+to miss school, work or other duties without permission or excuse.
+Truancy.
 - `plaque` (dental)
 the built up of calcified minerals around teeth, also known as `tartar` or, strangely, `calculus`.
 - `poindexter`